-Renewable energy now comprises approximately 37% of Ontario's installed capacity.
-These renewable energy projects have been procured through various programs, the most recent being the Ontario Large Renewable Procurement Program (the "LRP") which was created in 2014 but suspended in September 2016.
-In 2013, Ontario stated that by 2025, 50% of Ontario's installed capacity would be renewable energy, however, it is currently unclear how the growth of this element of Ontario's installed power capacity will develop in the future.
-In 2018, the newly-elected Ontario government cancelled hundreds of renewable energy contracts and repealed the Green Energy Act.
+Renewable energy now comprises approximately 38% of Ontario's installed capacity.
+These renewable energy projects have been procured through various programs, the most recent being the Large Renewable Procurement program ("LRP") which was created in 2014 but suspended in September 2016.
+In 2018, the Ontario government cancelled hundreds of renewable energy contracts and repealed the Green Energy Act.
 These changes have not directly impacted any of Capstone's facilities.
 Capstone will continue to monitor ongoing developments in this sector.

-In 2016 Alberta announced its Renewable Electricity Program ("REP"), which sets a goal of adding 5,000 megawatts of electrical generation capacity by 2030.
-If accomplished, by 2030 Alberta's renewable electricity generation capacity will increase from 11% to 30%.
+In 2016 Alberta announced its Renewable Electricity Program ("REP"), which aimed to add 5,000 megawatts of electrical generation capacity by 2030.
+Its goal was to increase Alberta's renewable electricity generation capacity to 30% by 2030.
 Through the first REP procurement, in the fall of 2017 Alberta awarded long-term electricity purchase contracts for four wind projects, totalling approximately 600 megawatts.
-In December of 2018, Alberta awarded second and third REP procurements for 360 megawatts and 400 megawatts of renewable electricity generation, respectively, including 48 megawatts to Capstone in partnership with Sawridge under REP Round 2 (described under "General Development of the Business - Fiscal Year 2016).
+In December 2018, Alberta awarded second and third REP procurements, totalling approximately 363 megawatts and 400 megawatts respectively, including 48 megawatts to Capstone in partnership with Sawridge under REP Round 2 (described under "General Development of the Business - Fiscal Year 2018").

-In 2017, Saskatchewan announced its commitment to target 50% of its generation capacity to come from renewables by 2030.
+In 2015, Saskatchewan announced its commitment to target 50% of its generation capacity to come from renewables by 2030.
 If accomplished, the percentage of renewables in the Saskatchewan supply mix will double in 15 years significantly reducing GHGs to about 40% below 2005 levels.
 In 2017, SaskPower announced a 10-megawatt solar procurement process and a 200-megawatt wind procurement process and awarded long-term electricity purchase contracts to one wind project totalling 200 megawatts and one solar project totaling 10 megawatts.
-In October 2018, SaskPower announced a second round of procurement for 10 megawatts of solar and 200 megawatts of wind with successful bidders expected to be announced in mid-2019.
+In October 2018, SaskPower announced a second round of procurement for 10 megawatts of solar and 200 megawatts of wind.
+In October of 2019 SaskPower announced a further competition to build one or more utility-scale wind facilities, with up to 200 MW capacity.
+Successful bidders are expected to be announced in late 2020.